-I’ve realised that there is no such thing as the typical image of a depressed person; it affects everyone and their lives differently.
+I’ve come to realise that there is no such thing as the typical image of a depressed person; it affects everyone and their lives differently.
 So just because someone appears happy, it doesn’t necessarily mean that they aren’t battling a whole host of negative thoughts and emotions beneath the surface.

 You’re Acting Crazy